-As of January 2011, the Ministry of Finance forecasts a drop in real GDP growth in 2011 to 2.2%.
-Over the medium term British Columbia's economy is expected to grow by 2.8%.
-The Ministry's forecast is slightly more conservative than most private sector forecasts.
+The Economic Forecast Council is expecting the province's real GDP to grow by 2.2% in 2012 and 2.5% in 2013.
+Over the medium term (2014 - 2016), B.C.'s economy is expected to grow by 2.7%.
+Generally, the Ministry of Finance's Budget forecast is slightly more conservative than the private sector outlook.
 The Ministry is cognisant of the potential downside risks associated with a weaker than expected global economy.
-Risks to British Columbia's economic outlook include a double dip recession in the U.S., additional turmoil in global financial markets, and slower global demand for domestic products, volatile commodity prices and further moderation of demand in British Columbia.
-The federal program funding allocation formula for British Columbia is not expected to be materially affected by these risks going forward.
+Risks to B.C.'s economic outlook include a return to recession in the US economy, the ongoing sovereign debt crisis in Europe, and a corresponding slowdown in global demand for B.C. exports.
+Additional risks include a fluctuating Canadian dollar and continued volatility in global financial and commodity markets.

-The current infrastructure investments made by the BCIIF in the BC public sector are expected to perform as planned without any impairment.
+The current infrastructure investments made by the BCIIF in the B.C. public sector are expected to perform as planned without any impairment.
 However, returns associated with the venture capital industry are largely dependent on the availability of public offerings and corporate credit to fund company acquisitions.
 Further weakness in the U.S. economy may extend the timeframe for generating returns from the BCRCF fund manager investments (due to challenges faced by fund managers raising their portion of capital) and may delay returns generated by these investments.
+See Section 7 for a discussion of market risk and how it is being managed by the BCIIF Board and its management.